apache/incubator-devlake/README.md

 ## Configuration

 1. Make a copy of `config/local.sample.js` under the name of `config/local.js`
 2. We can use default values for most fields except the Jira section.
-For how to set up basic authorization with Jira, please see this [section](#jira) below

-Note: You can see more configuration in [CONFIGURATION.md](CONFIGURATION.md)
+For how to set up basic authorization with Jira, and many more things, please see [CONFIGURATION.md](CONFIGURATION.md)

 ### Grafana Connection For Data Visualization (https://localhost:3002)